Hooker Furniture Still Looks A Bit Too Expensive

-It took a couple quarters, but Hooker Furniture's (HOFT) acquisition of Home Meridian, announced at the beginning of 2016, has turned out to be a big winner:
+It took a couple of quarters, but Hooker Furniture's (HOFT) acquisition of Home Meridian, announced at the beginning of 2016, has turned out to be a big winner:

 And the company's fiscal Q1 report last month - the first in which HOFT lapped the impact of the purchase - would seem to argue that the benefits are continuing.
-Despite a miss relative to estimates (from only one analyst), Hooker's Q1 still looks solid, with revenue rising over 7% and EPS increasing 86% year-over-year.
+Despite a miss relative to estimates (from only one analyst), Hooker's Q1 still looks solid, with revenue rising over 7% and EPS increasing 86% year over year.
 One-time factors, including the bankruptcy of hhgregg (OTCPK:HGGGQ), explain most of the miss, and the YOY gains appear to set Hooker up for a strong FY18 (ending January).

 But there's just enough here to stay a bit cautious, and perhaps hope for a better entry point.
 The consumer furniture space has been consistently inconsistent for several years now, as seen in HOFT's own trading.
 Shipment timing changes are benefiting Q1 and Q2, but those benefits should fade by Q3.
 Hooker definitely deserves credit for its improvements over the past few quarters - but those improvements are looking close to priced in.